Hong Kong Cancels New Year's Eve Fireworks Show Over Protest Fears

 Hong Kong’s famed New Year’s Eve fireworks show has been canceled by officials who cited public safety concerns.
 It is the latest major event in the territory to be halted amid six months of protests.

-Hong Kong’s tourism board confirmed Wednesday that the showpiece event had been called off, adding that a laser light show along the skyline would be held instead.
+Hong Kong’s tourism board confirmed Wednesday that the showpiece event had been called off, making this the first time the display has been canceled since it began in 2007, a spokesperson of the department said.
+The board added that a laser light show along the skyline would be held instead.

 “Public safety is our top priority as the fireworks can attract huge crowds gathering around the harbor,” chairman of the tourism board Pang Yiu-kai said, according to South China Morning Post.